Connect with us

 Aiden Robinson of Brandon might look a lot different today if not for the care he received at the JMS Burn and Reconstruction Center in Jackson in 2019.

-Aiden, who was 9 years old at the time, was cooking with his father at their home when he accidentally dumped a pot of boiling on himself, burning over 80% of his body.
+Aiden, who was 9 years old at the time, was cooking with his father at their home when he accidentally dumped a pot of boiling water on himself, burning over 80% of his body.

 “For best results, burn patients need to be seen as soon as possible.
-Not all or ER staff even know how to treat the skin of a burn victim, so my fear is, what’s going to happen to those patients now?” said Aiden’s mother Kristel Robinson.
+Not all doctors or ER staff even know how to treat the skin of a burn victim, so my fear is, what’s going to happen to those patients now?” said Aiden’s mother Kristel Robinson.

 Kristel is referring to the closure of the burn center that cared for her son three years ago.
 Merit Health Central, where the program is housed, announced in early September the program would close in October.
 It is the only accredited burn program in the state.